carbonaut/boilerplate-api-laravel/README.md

 ### Existing environment
 Make sure you have PHP and PostgreSQL installed and running locally.
 Rename `.env.example.local` to `.env` and change the default falues.
 You're good to go!
+For running tests make sure you have SQLite available.

 ```sh
 $ git clone https://github.com/carbonaut/boilerplate-api-laravel